 9. Likely developments

-Information relating to the likely developments in the operations of the Group and the expected results of those operations in future financial years are set out in Section 5 and elsewhere in this report.
+Information relating to the likely developments in the operations of the Group and the expected results of those operations in future financial years is set out in section 5 and elsewhere in this report.

 10. Environmental regulation